Rose: Reproduction

 Roses are insect-pollinated in nature.
 A fertilized ovary forms a berry-like aggregate fruit called a "hip".
 The hips of most species are red, but a few (e.g. Rosa pimpinellifolia) have dark purple to black hips.
 Each hip comprises an outer fleshy layer, the hypanthium, which contains 5–160 "seeds" (technically dry single-seeded fruits called achenes) embedded in a matrix of fine, but stiff, hairs.
 Rose hips of some species, especially the dog rose (Rosa canina) and rugosa rose (R. rugosa), are very rich in vitamin C, among the richest sources of any plant.
 The hips are eaten by fruit-eating birds such as thrushes and waxwings, which then disperse the seeds in their droppings.

 Many of the domestic cultivars do not produce hips, as the flowers are too tightly petalled to provide access for pollination and the plants can only propagate through human-made cuttings.

 Evolution

 The oldest remains of roses are from the Late Eocene Florissant Formation of Colorado.
 Roses were present in Europe by the early Oligocene.

-Today's garden roses come from 18th-century China.
+Today's garden roses come from 18th-century China, via the imported Rosa chinensis.
 Among the old Chinese garden roses, the Old Blush group is the most primitive, while newer groups are the most diverse.